mocosha/why-we-love-and-use-fsharp-talk/slides/index.md

 ### What is F#

-* F# is a mature, open source, cross-platform, functional-first programming language
+F# is a mature, open source, cross-platform, functional-first programming language.
+It empowers users and organizations to tackle complex computing problems with simple, maintainable and robust code.
-  * Developed by Microsoft Research (Don Syme and his team)
-  * Based on OCaml, influenced by C# and Haskell
 <br>
 <br>
-- History
+#### History
-  * 2002: F# language design started
+* 2002: F# language design started <br />
+  (Developed by Microsoft Research, Don Syme and his team)
 * 2005: F# 1.01 released to public
 * 2010: F# is baked into VS 2010
 * 2017: .NET Core includes F# support by default

 ' F# is a functional programming language that makes it easy to write correct and maintainable code.